anto18671/efficientvit-b4.r256/README.md

 This repository contains the code and configuration for pretraining the **EfficientViT-B4** model on the **ImageNet-1k** dataset.
 The model is designed for efficient vision processing with optimized performance and resource utilization.

-## Repository Overview

-- `pre.py`: Main script to activate the pretraining of the EfficientViT-B4 model using the ImageNet-1k dataset.
-- `checkpoints/`: Directory for saving model checkpoints during training (best and latest).
-- `README.md`: Project description and usage guide.

 ## Installation

 Clone the repository and install the required dependencies: